ColdTrick/file_tools/README.txt

 - Use max available space for file title in listing mode
 - Folder widget should be able to show (all) contents of a specific folder
 - events on upload
-- delete all ?? something wrong with it?
 - forward na multiupload ??
 - bulk download
 - update folder tree